afriteknz/k8s-infrastructure/README.md

 #### Design choices/tradeoffs

-The following design choices were made after evaluating the trade-offs of different GitOps architecture/ArgoCD deployment patterns:
+The following design choices were made after evaluating the trade-offs of different GitOps architecture/ArgoCD deployment patterns (App of Apps or ApplicationSets or Kustomize):

 ```
 Terraform for infra, GitOps for apps; clearer separation of concerns